adsforce/docs/docs/zh-hans/sdk-integrations/quick-start/Android/README.md

      /**
       * In-app purchase record(Google-certified)
       *
-      * @param skuDetailJson   IAP skudetail json, can not be empty
+      * @param skuDetailJson  IAP Skudeatail JSON string, can not be empty
       * @param publicKey      Public key of Google payment，can be empty
       * @param dataSignature  Signature verification from GP payment, get from Purchase.getSignature()，can not be empty
       * @param purchaseData   Signature verification from GP payment, get from Purchase.getOriginalJson()，can not be empty
       * @param params         Other params，can be empty */
     AdsforceSdk.googleZFReportWithSkuDetailJson(@NonNull String skuDetailJson,
                                                            String publicKey, @NonNull String dataSignature,
                                                            @NonNull String purchaseData, Map<String, String> params)